QBI-Software/NEURON-tutorial/lessons/synaptic.md

 endtemplate BScell
 ```

 **Global variables** are indicated by the starting word: `public`.
-You should recognize a few names from our CellBuilder model: `soma`, `ap`, etc.
+You should recognize a few names from our CellBuilder model: `soma`, `dend`

 ```
 public soma, dend
 public all
 ```

-When the code is first loaded in the NEURON interpreter, it creates the `soma` and `dend`:
+When the code is first loaded in the NEURON interpreter, it creates the `soma` and `dend` sections:

 ```
 create soma, dend